jkeohan/scatterplot-workshop/module-1a-rendering-data.md

 Let's start with the code that only runs once on page load.

-#### Code On Page Load
+#### Code Run On Page Load Only

+Several elements are going to be defined that need to key to both support generating the svg\g elements but also for our need to scale the data to readjust according to our responsive design.
 Something that you will see quite often in the code used to build out a D3 desing is defining values that we can use to position our g elements.
 So let's create a new const variable and assign some values.

 ```
 const m = { left: 20, right: 150, top: 20, bottom: 20 };